chrisKand/HigherAndLower/README.md

 # HigherAndLower

-Simple Android studio app that is a gussing game - a number is selected and the user enters guesses, where the app will then tell you to go higher or lower
+Simple Android studio app that is a guessing game - a number is selected and the user enters guesses, where the app will then tell you to go higher or lower.